 Waiting up to three months for a diagnosis when cancer is suspected is not uncommon.
 The patient suffers from high stress while the tumor is allowed to keep growing and possibly getting worse.

 A high school science project may result in a new way to diagnose breast cancer risk.
 Two twelfth grade students and a Calgary researcher will study if fingerprints can identify breast cancer risk.

 Mammograms Rise – Law Suits Follow

 More women are heeding the call to get regular mammograms which sometimes lead to a misdiagnosis.
-Missed cases of breast cancer lead to law suits.
-This expense may affect breast cancer treatment if something is not done.
+Missed cases of this cancer lead to law suits.
+This expense may affect treatment if something is not done.

 Breast Cancer Warnings for Black Cohosh

-The latest food to make the breast cancer prevention table — eggs!
-A diet including lots of eggs during your teens may keep breast cancer at bay through life, but leave out the butter.
+The latest food to make the prevention table — eggs!
+A diet including lots of eggs during your teens may keep thjis cancer at bay through life, but leave out the butter.

 What Did They Say???